WhiteflagProtocol/whiteflag-api/README.md

 ## Documentation

-More detailed documentation of the API is available at [Github Pages](https://whiteflagprotocol.github.io/whiteflag-api/)
+More detailed documentation of the API is available at [GitHub Pages](https://whiteflagprotocol.github.io/whiteflag-api/)

 This documentation is also found in the markdown files in the `docs/` directory.
 When the API is running, the server will also provide the OpenAPI